teo-tsirpanis/Farkle/designs/7.0/parser-api.md

     // Performs a parsing step.
     public abstract void Run();
-    // Resets the context's state to allow reusing it for another parsing operation.
+    // Resets the context's state to allow reusing it for another parsing operation. public virtual void Reset();
-    // Also returns any pooled buffers to the array pool. public virtual void Reset();

     // IBufferWriter<TChar> implementation.